developerHastings/sqlite3/README.md

 Create several matrices—check and interpret their rank.

 Calculate and interpret eigenvalues/eigenvectors for simple 2x2 matrices.
+Visualize how a matrix transformation stretches along eigenvector directions.

 # Monday 04th August Exercise
 1. Write a Python function to compute the numerical derivative of any user-supplied function at any point